drmcknight/drmcknight.github.io/_posts/2018-09-17-prioritizing-tech-debt.md

 Does this tech debt create more tech debt?

 ## The Price of Ignoring
 How much will it cost us to not fix it?
 This is hard to measure but it exists and needs to be discussed.
-The price could be a dollar amount, risky deploys, difficultly recruiting, or anything really.
+The price could be a dollar amount, time lost due to risky deploys, difficultly recruiting, or anything really.
 I'll probably write a whole post about this soon.

 ----

 <br />
-With the information that we've aggregated, we're in a much better position to advocate prioritizing paying down our tech debt.
-We may still end up prioritizing other projects but at least the decision will be far more informed.
+We're now in a much better position to advocate prioritizing paying down our tech debt.
+Other projects may still end up coming first but at least the decision will be far more informed.